balzhankomekbaeva/assignment_4/README.md

 ### `ShoppingCart`
 Represents a shopping cart that can utilize different payment strategies.
 It allows setting the payment method and performing checkout operations.

+# Template Pattern Implementation

+This project demonstrates the Template Pattern, a behavioral design pattern that defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+The Template Pattern lets subclasses redefine certain steps of an algorithm without changing its structure.

+## Overview

+The Template Pattern is particularly useful when you have a common process that varies in specific steps across different implementations.
+In this implementation, we generate reports in various formats (PDF, HTML, and Plain Text) using a template method.

+## Components

+- **ReportGenerator Abstract Class**: Defines the template method `generateReport()` and abstract methods for formatting the report's header, body, and footer.
+- **Concrete Implementations**: Classes that provide specific implementations for formatting reports:
+  - `PDFReportGenerator`
+  - `HTMLReportGenerator`
+  - `PlainTextReportGenerator`
+- **ReportingSystem Class**: Responsible for generating reports using the specified report generator.

+## Class Descriptions

+### `ReportGenerator`
+An abstract class that provides the template method for report generation.
+It defines the common structure for generating reports, ensuring the sequence of operations is followed.

+### `PDFReportGenerator`
+Implements the `ReportGenerator` class to format PDF reports, providing specific implementations for the header, body, and footer.

+### `HTMLReportGenerator`
+Implements the `ReportGenerator` class to format HTML reports with custom header, body, and footer formatting.

+### `PlainTextReportGenerator`
+Implements the `ReportGenerator` class to format plain text reports, defining its own formatting for the header, body, and footer.

+### `ReportingSystem`
+Provides functionality to generate reports using different report generators.